prismskylabs/pycounters/docs/source/tutorial.rst

 Step 2 - Reporting
 ------------------------

-Now that the metrics are being collected they need to be reported.
+Now that the metrics are being collected, they need to be reported.
 This is the job of the :ref:`reporters <reporters>`.
 In this example, we'll save a report every 5 minutes to a JSON file at /tmp/server.counters.json (check out the :ref:`reporters` section for other options).
 To do so, create an instance of :class:`JSONFileReporter <pycounters.reporters.JSONFileReporter>` when the server starts: ::